How To Prepare and Pack a Computer For Moving

 When you are moving, take a few extra steps to protect your computer, printer, and valuable files.
 It may look complicated, yet this is a very easy process that can be done quickly.

 The hard drive is one of the most significant components of a computer because it holds all the important data that should be protected throughout a relocation.
 Backing up your crucial data is the first thing you should do, ideally twice.
 Upload the necessary data to a cloud storage service once, and then, if you have access to one, copy the files into an external hard drive.
-Your most important files can be stored on one or two flash drives if they are small enough to fit inside the portable memory storage.
+Your most important files can be stored on one or two flash drives if small enough to fit inside the portable memory storage.
 This first step must not be skipped!
-There is just no assurance that your pricey electrical device will remain secure during shipment.
-While a malfunctioning computer component can be replaced, losing important data can be disastrous.

 To protect your data, encrypt backups before moving them.
 Most external hard drives and USB flash drives include encryption software to prevent unauthorized access.
 Also, password protection should be enabled for sensitive files.